 Improving Products and Services

-This is where creative brainstorming techniques like SCAMPER can help.
-This tool helps you generate ideas for new products and services by encouraging you to think about how you could improve existing ones.
+This is where a tool like SCAMPER can help.
+It's useful for generating ideas for new products and services by encouraging you to think about how you could improve existing ones.

 About the Tool

 SCAMPER stands for: